RMax2015/forGL/Docs/_forGL_Docs_Read_Me_First.txt

 forGL is an application that sometimes acts like a programming language.
 When using forGL you may use your own language and not just English.

-forGL allows your programs to be saved to various programming languages.
+forGL allows your programs to be saved to various programming languages, when the Export feature is implemented and tested.

 	Key Ideas
 -----------------